leomotors/Com-POG/src/contributing.md

 - Fork and clone the repository
 - Run `pnpm install`
-- **IMPORTANT** Run `pnpm gen`, normally this will be run in actions, so running it locally without github token will generate mock files (for preview only).
+- Run `pnpm gen`, this will generate mocked data, do `PROD=1 pnpm gen` to fetch real data from GitHub API
 - Write your solution (Will be covered in next step)
 - To preview the website run `pnpm dev`
 - Run `pnpm format` to format something you miss